-The project will provide cash support to about 20,000 individuals who have lost their jobs or income sources as a result of the COVID-19 pandemic; and technical assistance for strengthening of social protection delivery systems and institutions.
 The project will neither support the procurement of any materials or equipment nor rehabilitation or construction activities or civil works.
 Therefore, interventions under this project will not result in any negative environmental impacts.

 However, Component 3 of the project is the Contingent Emergency Response Component (CERC).
 In case of activation of the CERC, the project ESMF will be updated as soon as the scope of the contingency component becomes better defined.
 In addition, a CERC Operations Manual will be prepared during project implementation to govern the operation of the CERC.
 The manual will be aligned with the ESMF at the time of preparation and will include provisions to ensure environmental and social due diligence in line with the requirements of the ESF.